 Thai Coconut Soup is an easy and healthy appetizer or entree using scallops, shrimp, vegetables and a red curry coconut broth.

 We are all busy and looking for new easy meals to prepare for our family.
-Seafood Thai Coconut Soup using Dorot Fresh Frozen Garlic and Herbs makes for a 30-minute meal or appetizer the whole family will enjoy!
+Make this Thai coconut milk soup using Dorot Fresh Frozen Garlic and Herbs.
+It makes for a 30-minute meal or appetizer the whole family will enjoy!

 Dorot Fresh Frozen Garlic and Herbs have 20 teaspoons per tray and stay fresh in the freezer, so you will always have herbs and garlic to complete your culinary masterpiece.
-Click HERE to download a $1 off coupon to try them out for yourself.
 Dorot can be found at Trader Joes or Whole Foods (and many other retailers) in the freezer aisle near the vegetables.
-Test them out for yourself in my Seafood Thai Coconut Soup!
+Test them out for yourself in my Thai seafood soup!